ScaledMap/LoadOut/README.md

 recent update
 -------------
+Looking into adding youtube-dl checkbox too the +bookmark route.
+Next time I work on the application

 june 21:Added a default category called devenv.
 Think it's a cool idea for a default category.
 Has jsfiddle, bash, python repls running in the browser.
 Fixed a bug in the cardview where cards wouldn't propegate properly if the title was too long.
 Added a hash to unfilter values. if you want to hide a value fromt the filters, type @hide in the description.
 I made it so bookmarks added from the webview get added to a category called webview.
 Good way to keep stumbleupon bookmarks seperate.
 That website will kind of dramatically increase how many bookmarks you have lol.

 Found the drive i was packaging the windows application on.
 My windows boot is borked. reinstalling.
 Should be able to get that working though.
 I guess some random update broke the install.
 Plan on updating the windows version in the next update.
 It hasn't been updated in a really, really long time.